Anna Belle "Annie" (Trout) Hower was born in February 1872 in Fayette County, PA, the daughter of Isaac F. and Emma Jane (Minerd) Trout.

 Many of their offspring have been active in the community and have served the public in a variety of ways.

 ~ Son Elmer Franklin Hower ~

-In about 1913, at the age of 24, Elmer wed Lucy Kern ( ? -1915) of Donora, Washington County, PA.
-They had two children, Beatrice Hower and Stanley Wayne Hower.
+In about 1913, at the age of 24, Elmer wed Lucy Kern (Sept.
+3, 1890-1915), daughter of Philip and Martha (Brown) Kern of Donora, Washington County, PA.
+They resided in Hunker, Westmoreland County and produced two children, Beatrice Hower and Stanley Wayne Hower.

-After three years as a widower, Elmer married Kelly Agnes Kirkwood on Feb.
+After three years as a widower, the 29-year-old Elmer married Kelly Agnes Kirkwood ( ? - ? ) on Feb.
 28, 1918.
 The marriage apparently did not last.

 Circa 1920-1930, Elmer may have been a patient in Kalamazoo Hospital in Kalamazoo, MI.
 The reason is not yet known.
 In 1930, his teenage children made their home with his parents in New Stanton.

 Later, apparently having recovered from his malady, he moved back to Western Pennsylvania, making his home in Washington and Canonsburg, Washington County.

 On Nov.
 5, 1938, at age 49, he wed for a third time to Mary Elizabeth McKenzie ( ? - ? ), age 42, the daughter of John and Rebecca (McKnapp) McKenzie and a native of United, PA.
 At the time they married, Elmer was a painter, and Mary lived in New Stanton.
 They obtained their marriage license in Somerset, Somerset County, PA but tied the knot in Mount Pleasant, Westmoreland County.